-The Wodonga Federation of Government Schools (The Federation) understands the important role our member schools play in protecting children from abuse.
-We have a range of policies and measures in place to prevent child abuse from occurring at our member schools or during school activities.
+Wodonga South Primary School understands the important role our school plays in protecting children from abuse.
+We have a range of policies and measures in place to prevent child abuse from occurring at our school or during school activities.

 Information for students